-On April 1, 2011, the Department mailed the applicant notice of its Initial Review, determining that "The use of 0.01 CFS from North Umpqua River, a tributary of Umpqua River, for domestic use expanded for one household is allowable during the full period requested, year round."
+On August 31, 2012, the Department mailed the applicant notice of its Initial Review, determining that "The use of 0.01 CFS from North Umpqua River, a tributary of Umpqua River, for year-round domestic use expanded for one household is allowable."
 The applicant did not notify the Department to stop processing the application within 14 days of that date.

-On April 5, 2011, the Department gave public notice of the application in its weekly notice.
+On September 4, 2012, the Department gave public notice of the application in its weekly notice.
 The public notice included a request for comments, and information for interested persons about obtaining future notices and a copy of the Proposed Final Order.
 No written comments were received within 30 days.